 Who are the instructors?

-Each online APP course, like the in-person APP trainings, is led by a team of instructors with expertise in the course’s focus region.
+Each online APP training, like the in-person APP trainings, is led by a team of instructors with expertise in the course’s focus region.
 This team is often comprised of regional partners and led by NIACS climate change specialists, who are experienced in facilitating adaptation practices through the Climate Change Response Framework, along with key collaborators and experts.